wolfmanjm/wolfhbot/README.md

 * [animation of the scissor lift concept](http://blog.wolfman.com/files/scissor-lift.gif)
 * [Scissor Lift prototype in action](http://youtu.be/5y0PBw3Y6yg)

-The four idlers are grooved 4mm bearings that bolt directly to the extrusion on the Xgantry.
-These could be 5mm bearings if you remember to put the nuts in the grooves before assembly, I used 4 post assembly nuts which take 4mm screws.
+Recently re wired to be Corexy, the six idlers are grooved 5mm bearings that bolt directly to the extrusion on the Xgantry.
+The bearings at the ends are stacked on top of each other with a washer in between, this allows the cables to run on to of each other and no cross over is needed.

-The two end idlers are grooved 5mm bearings that are screwed directly into the tapped center of the vertical extrusion.
+The four end idlers are grooved 5mm bearings that are screwed directly into the tapped center of the vertical extrusion.
 This provides very solid idlers than can take the tension of the spectra when it is tight.
-The grooves are necessary otherwsie the spectra just runs off the top or bottom of the bearing.
+The grooves are necessary otherwise the spectra just runs off the top or bottom of the bearing.

 The scissor lift idea was nice but the prototype showed that a Nema17